ludovicmarecaux/London_Pumpy/README.md

 information on the date and place of the incident as well as on the type of incident handled.

 For this, we will set up three models.
 First, we will create a model capable of defining the number of trucks to send based on what is known at the time of the call.
 Then, we will predict if the vehicles sent to the intervention will arrive within the objective time of 360s.
 And finally, we will refine our study by estimating the time of arrival on site of first aid.

+The report as well as the presentation powerpoint are located in the main branch.

 The application resulting from this work is made on Streamlit: https://ludovicmarecaux-london-pumpy-app-d7h8wh.streamlitapp.com/